-To help you make an informed decision based on the actual technical differences between LCD and DLP projectors, we’ve put together some basic descriptions of how each system works.
+To help you make an informed decision based on the technical differences between LCD and DLP projectors, we’ve put together some basic descriptions of how each system works.

 First developed by Texas Instruments, DLP projectors are a bit more complicated than LCDs.
-The engine room of any DLP is comprised of its chip — made up of thousands of tiny mirrors — and a spinning color wheel.
-Unlike an LCD model that shines all of its colors at once, the DLP operates on the fact that our eyes retain a certain amount of color and light that we see for a short period of time.
+The “engine room” of any DLP consists of its chip, made up of thousands of tiny mirrors, that spins like a color wheel.
+Unlike an LCD model that shines all its colors at once, the DLP operates on the fact that our eyes retain a certain amount of color and light that we see for a short period.

 That’s why it flashes the red, green and blue portions of an image in quick succession — somewhere in the range of 1/60th to 1/240th of a second.
-The result is that we see one continuous image where all the colors evenly blend.
+The result is that we see one continuous image where all of the colors evenly blend.
 However, some people with quicker vision might see individual bursts of color — or a rainbow effect, as some call it.
-It should be noted that more recent DLP projectors have successfully addressed this issue by speeding up the rotation of their color wheels.
+It’s essential to note that more recent DLP projectors have successfully addressed this issue by speeding up the rotation of their color wheels.